42 Holocaust and World War II Children’s Books

 ages 8 – 12

-It’s a little-known history that after WWII, Russians kidnapped Ukrainian refugees for slave labor or death.
+It’s a little-known history that after WWII, Russians kidnapped refugees from Ukraine for slave labor or death.
 In this true story, sisters Maria and Krystia are kidnapped by the Russians when another girl falsely accuses them of being Hitler Girls, girls who collaborated with the Nazis.
-The girls, including their accusor, are taken to a house in the Russian zone for Interrogation where they fight to survive and with the help of others, to escape.
+The girls, including their accusor, are taken to a house in the Russian zone for interrogation where they fight to survive and, with the help of others, to escape.
 This well-written history shows the power of human kindness.

 The Watcher by Joan Hiatt Harlow